Related

 Publicly-owned power generation

 Although the majority of electric power infrastructure is privatized, their are still 26 prefectures and 3 cities (Yokohama, Kitakyushu and Kumamoto) where part of the production, transport and distribution infrastructure of electricity is managed by public utilities.
 This concerns primarily infrastructure such as dams, wind parks and solar parks.
 In the WTO GPA, Japan excludes procurement related to the production, transport or distribution of electricity by sub-central government entities (See Annex 2, Note 5).
 The EPA however opens procurement related to these for European companies, with thresholds applicable to sub-central government entities.
-As of February 2018, it concerns the following entities (Links are to departments in charge (In Japanese only):
+As of February 2018, it concerns the following entities (Links are to departments in charge (in Japanese only):

 Hokkaido